 After another morning drive we arrived in Riga and spent the afternoon exploring the old town of Riga, another UNESCO World Heritage Site.

-Where to Stay: The Gallery Park Hotel & Spa is a stunning period hotel and is actually a listed UNESCO world heritage building so we simply had to stay!
-Spoil yourself and remember to check out the stunning pool in the basement.
-The Dome Hotel & Spa is another luxury Riga gem and Radi Un Draugi is a great less expensive option.
+- The Gallery Park Hotel & Spa: a stunning period hotel and is actually a listed UNESCO World Heritage building so we simply had to stay!
+Spoil yourself and remember to check out the stunning pool in the basement – it’s pretty incredible! – Check prices now!

 Where to eat: We ate in Amber Way Taverna, a traditional restaurant which is run by the Latvian Tourist board and aims to show visitors the traditional food an drink of Latvia.
 The food is simple, wholesome and comforting: just what we needed to warm our bones on a cold day in Latvia!

 Riga is a gorgeous city with lots of sightseeing and we spent a relaxed day exploring the Old Town and its surroundings.
 We started the day at Riga’s Central Market where we indulged in some delicious sweet and savoury treats and picked up some souvenirs of the Baltic city.
 Our Old Town favourites included Town Hall Square and the incredible House of Blackheads building, the Bremen Town musicians statue (think Grimm brothers fairytale!) and St. Peter’s Church with the panoramic tower views.

 The seaside town of Jurmala is a gorgeous escape from city life and definitely worth a night if you can squeeze it in to your Baltic itinerary.
 It’s all about relaxing and having fun in Jurmala with its beautiful beach, a cute pedestrianized street and an abundance of natural mineral spa resorts.
 The food is good and Ragakapa Nature Park is the perfect spot for a walk.

 - Two of the best spa hotels in Jurmala are: